PoonLab/courses/GradPythonCourse/Readings/SequenceData.md

 > **Question:** Where did the first read map in chromosome 7?

+### BAM files

+A BAM file is simply a binary compressed SAM file.
+One way to convert from BAM to SAM and back is to use *samtools*, a collection of programs for working with SAM-type data that can be obtained [here](https://github.com/samtools/samtools/releases).

 ## Formatted output

 So far we've mostly talked about reading text from files, parsing information from that text, and printing some information to the console with `print()`.
 We also need to learn how to write output to another file, which is more convenient when there is a lot of output or if we need to write to multiple files, making it difficult to use stream redirection with the `>` operator.